svenbledt/Warmane-Bot/docs/commands/charname.md

 ## What it does

-This command ask a user for their character name via dm and set it as their nickname..
+This command no description available.

 ## Permissions